neoforged/.github/primers/1.22/index.md

         - `markChunkDone` - Marks a chunk as finished for upgrading to the current version.
         - `chunkScanner` - Gets the access used to scan chunks.
 - `net.minecraft.world.level.levelgen.structure.LegacyStructureDataHandler#LAST_MONOLYTH_STRUCTURE_DATA_VERSION` - Returns the last data version containing glitched monolyths.
+- `net.minecraft.world.level.storage.loot.LootContextArg` - An argument for a loot context to query.
 - `net.minecraft.world.level.storage.loot.functions.DiscardItem` - A loot function that discards the loot, returning an empty stack.
 - `net.minecraft.world.phys.Vec3`
     - `offsetRandomXZ` - Offsets the point by a random amount in the XZ direction.